YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 **Replication and Backlogs**

 In an ideal world, an originating instance never goes down with a backlog.
 In the real world, it may well go down with a backlog of updates that have not been replicated.
-Asynchronous replication is a consequence of the fact that committing an update requires a remote commit and a local commit, then l oss of the network between the remote instance the local instance stops the local instance; and network delays slow down the local instance.
+Asynchronous replication is a consequence of the fact that committing an update requires a remote commit and a local commit, that the loss of the network between the remote instance and the local instance stops the local instance; and network delays slow down the local instance.

-In order to provide continuity of business, when an originating primary instance goes down a former replicating secondary instance can be brought up as a new originating primary instance to keep the application available.
+In order to provide continuity of business, when an originating primary instance goes down, a former replicating secondary instance can be brought up as the new originating primary instance to keep the application available.
 When the former originating primary instance comes up, it is in a secondary role, and the updates that were part of the backlog must be handled.
 YottaDB/GT.M provides the hooks needed to create applications that are continuously available, but the application must take advantage of these hooks.
 Consider the following two-instance example (the notation P: 100 means that the site is operating as the primary and has committed update number 100):

 +------------------------------+----------------------------------------------------------------------------------------------------------+
 | Santiago                     |        Melbourne                                                                                         |